Rajpratik71/linux-manPages/pnmshear.md

            |  OLD  |  |e/  NEW  /
            |       |  |/       /
            +-------+  +-------+
        The angle should not get too close to 90 or -90, or the resulting anymap will be unreasonably wide.

-       The shearing is implemented by looping over the source pixels and dis‐ tributing fractions to each of the destination pixels.
+       The shearing is implemented by looping over the source pixels and distributing fractions to each of the destination pixels.
 This has an "anti-aliasing" effect - it avoids  jagged  edges  and similar  artifacts.
 However,  it  also means that the original colors or gray levels in the image are modified.
-If  you need to keep precisely the same set of colors, you can use the -noantialias flag.
+If you need to keep precisely the same set of colors, you can use the -noan‐ tialias flag.
 This does the shearing by moving pixels without changing their values.
-If you want anti-alias‐ ing and don't care about the precise colors, but still need a  limited *number* of colors, you can run the result through ppmquant.
+If you want anti-aliasing and don't care about the precise colors, but still need a limited *number*  of colors, you can run the result through ppmquant.

        All flags can be abbreviated to their shortest unique prefix.